Industry 5.0 | Virtual Factory and Industrial Metaverse

 Virtual

 With the metaverse on the horizon, the use of digital twins has expanded to include buildings, factories, cities, people, and processes, extending the concept even further.
-The technology can be used to bring much of the real-world environment into the virtual one.
+The technology can bring much of the real-world environment into the virtual one.

 Human-centric

-The human-centric approach puts core human needs and interests at the heart of the production processes and empowers workers through the use of digital devices, endorsing a human-centric approach to technology.
+The human-centric approach puts core human needs and interests at the heart of the production processes.
+It empowers workers through digital devices, endorsing a human-centric approach to technology.
 Technology serves people.
-It is not only about asking what we can do with new technology but rather using technology to adapt the production processes to the needs of the worker.
+It is not only about asking what we can do with new technology but rather using technology to adapt the production processes to the worker’s needs.

-It is everything about how to support, assist and empower your workforce with task and environment insights leading to safety recommendations and warnings while you relieve them of low-value tasks.
-The worker is more empowered and the working environment is more inclusive.
+It is everything about how to support, assist, and empower your workforce with task and environment insights leading to safety recommendations and warnings.
+At the same time, you relieve them of low-value tasks.
+The worker is more empowered, and the working environment is more inclusive.
 To achieve this, workers are to be closely involved in the design and deployment of new industrial technologies, including robotics and AI.

-The Extended Operator is another key approach, which aims at expanding the capabilities of the industrial worker with innovative technological means, rather than replacing the worker with robots.
-This means complementing and extending operators’ capabilities with technologies such as augmented reality, virtual reality, wearable devices, intelligent personal assistants, collaborative robots, Big Data, analytics, or even Exoskeletons.
+The Extended Operator is another key approach, which aims at expanding the capabilities of the industrial worker with innovative technological means rather than replacing the worker with robots.
+This means complementing and extending operators’ capabilities with augmented reality, virtual reality, wearable devices, intelligent personal assistants, collaborative robots, Big Data, analytics, or even Exoskeletons.
 With this approach, humans remain at the center of the production process, and technology maximizes the benefits for both the company and the worker.

 Sustainable